 - Add oil and combine.
 Slowly add the water, one tablespoon at a time, and knead with your hands to combine.

 - Transfer dough onto a flat surface and knead for about a minute to combine.
 If the dough is too wet, add a little more almond flour.
 If too dry, add a teaspoon or two of water.
-Dough texture will vary depending how you measure the flour, but generally, it should feel like playdough.
+Dough texture will vary by how you measure the flour, but generally, it should feel like playdough.
 For additional tips, see kitchen notes below.

 - Divide dough in half, and then evenly into 8 pieces total.
 Knead and roll each piece with your hands into small balls.